Alcohol Septal Ablation

 The team may give you medicine that helps you relax.

 The team may give you aspirin and heparin (a common blood thinner) before the procedure.

-This will help to reduce the likelihood of blood clots.
+This will help reduce the likelihood of blood clots.

 The groin area where the catheter will be inserted may need to be shaved.
 A local

-anesthetic (numbing medicine) is applied to your skin, and the small incision is made.
+anesthetic (numbing medicine) is applied to your skin.
+A small incision is made.

-Your doctor will insert a small, flexible tube (catheter) into an artery or vein in
+Your healthcare provider will insert a small, flexible tube (catheter) into an artery

-The doctor will thread the tube through your blood vessels all the way to your heart.
+The healthcare provider will thread the tube through your blood vessels all the way

-Your doctor may use angiography, along with a special type of echocardiogram to make
+Your healthcare provider may use angiography, along with a special type of echocardiogram

 A small amount of pure alcohol is released into an artery in your septum.
 This destroys